 If you are well-aware of the financial sector, have goals to fulfil in life and have plans to save and grow your money, you must have read or heard about investments.
+Here, we will see about ELSS.
 While many factors have helped increase awareness about the value of investments in India, mutual funds have played a defining role.
 They have done so by demonstrating the power of compounding, which has pushed people to make plans to increase their wealth.

 Many people have also been attracted to the tax efficiency of particular types of mutual funds.
 Saving tax is vital for many investors in India, making mutual funds an automatic investment choice.

 Historically, mutual funds are not the first thing that comes to mind when investors think about tax-saving investment tools.
 Long-term wealth creation, capital appreciation, and chances of decent returns are the standout reasons investors choose mutual funds.
 However, tax-saving mutual funds have revealed another crucial and helpful side to the asset class in the past few years.